jkninja238/huckberry-frontend/README.md

 * Use logos and icons in the `src/assets` directory
 * Be pixel perfect (consider using web tools inspector for help on finding font sizes and colors).
 * Function the same as it does on https://huckberry.com/
-* Be able to receive more data (in the same format provided) and easily display it.
+* Be able to receive more data (in the same JSON format provided) and easily display it.

 ### Helpful hints:
 * Remember the DRY principles when structuring your code.